Deadly shooting leaves two Des Moines high school students in critical condition

 DES MOINES, Iowa — A Des Moines crime scene that even drew shock from the Chief of Police.
 “Obviously this is a dark day for the city of Des Moines,” said Chief Dana Wingert.

-Police confirmed a 15 year old boy died from his injuries.
-He was not a student at East but two female juveniles ages 16 and 18 were students at the school.
+Police confirmed a 15-year-old boy died from his injuries.
+He was not a student at East but two females ages 16 and 18 were students at the school.
 Wingert said, “Another tragic loss of life.
-Everyone of them is tragic and every one of them is pointless and our job now is to get to the bottom of that.”
+Every one of them is tragic and every one of them is pointless and our job now is to get to the bottom of that.”

 Laura Ezell lives just a block away and heard the gunfire.
 She said, “I was like it can’t be because it was like pop, pop, pop, pop, pop just so many.
 I was like that has to be fireworks but it wasn’t.”

-Those gun shots ringing out Wednesday afternoon while school was still in session forcing students into an hour long lockdown.
+Those gunshots ringing out Monday afternoon while school was still in session forcing students into an hour-long lockdown.
 “My mom called me checking on me saying ‘What’s happening.’
 She was scared and I was like it’s ok,” said Bol.

 Police say they’ve detained possible suspects for questions but no arrests have been made.
 “This is a very dynamic investigation and it is progressing quickly,” said Wingert.